-What an emotional episode of Blue Planet recently and one that made many viewers take to social media to declare “I’ll never use a carrier bag again”.
-It was the shot of the large whale cradling her newborn who had been dead for days, it was poisoned by plastic, potentially by his mother’s contaminated milk.
+Many of us have seen the emotional episodes of Blue Planet not so long ago that made many viewers take to social media to declare “I’ll never use a carrier bag again”.
+The shot of a large whale cradling her newborn who had been dead for days, poisoned by plastic, potentially in his mother’s contaminated milk.

 David Attenborough said, “Unless the flow of plastics and industrial pollution into the ocean is reduced, marine life will be poisoned by them for many centuries to come.”